jalzeidi/snake-hunt/README.md

 6. If you are still having trouble, you may need to follow the instructions for cloning the repository and running the code directly from the terminal.

 ## How to play
-* Use the Up/Down/Left/Right arrow keys to navigate the snake
+* Use the arrow keys or WASD to navigate the snake
-* Use your computer's volume controls to turn the sound up or down

 ## How to contribute
 Follow this project board to know the latest status of the project: [https://github.com/orgs/cis3296f22/projects/97](https://github.com/orgs/cis3296f22/projects/97)